commerceblock/guardnode/README.md

 # Guardnode

-Guardnode daemon responding to client chain coordinator challenges and generating alerts for misbehaviour on the chain.
+Guardnode daemon watches client blockchain and generates alerts for any errors or misbehaviour.
+In the event of a Coordinator challenge being made on the client chain the Guardnode daemon recognises it and a response is sent immediately.

 ## Instructions